-One of the most important decisions you’ll ever make as a business owner is how to legally organize your business.
+One of the most important decisions you’ll ever make is how to legally organize your business.
 There are several alternatives, and the form you choose will have a big impact on how you’re taxed, whether you’ll be liable for your business’s debts and how the IRS and state auditors will treat you.

 There are four main business forms:

 - sole proprietorship